Look here first to see why do we want to get naked.

 For me, meditation was NOT some choice, but more of a compulsion.
 Back then I was going through a lot of fear, rage, anger, irritation, lust, sadness, sorrow and the lot.
 If there ever was a fearful miserable sod, it had to be me!
 So I didn’t have the ‘luxury’ to sit, meditate and connect with angels and fairies (I didn’t even know they existed, well, consciously didn’t know anyway)

-So then, I put into practice what my Master had taught: “sit with the what-is”.
+So then, I put into practice what my teacher had taught: “sit with the what-is”.
 And believe me, since last 15 years, I have ‘sat’ so much that my bums cry just at the thought of it.
 Sorry for being graphic!

 It is a bit different to mindfulness.
 Mindfulness, I reckon, is being in the witness state and observing the thoughts when we meditate and bring ourselves back to being a witness if distracted, right?
 However, with the practice that I learnt, we actually let our emotions and feelings rise to the surface and experience it in as much intensity as is possible for us in the moment.

 Let me explain.
 As we sit to meditate, we need to take an honest stock of what’s in there and how we are feeling in the moment.
 There must be at least one thing (most likely a person) in our current life period that’s pushing our buttons, that’s bugging us (unless we are living in Himalayas all alone.
 Well, even then, there will always be one mountain goat to ruffle our feathers!
 Bugger.)

 Having said that, the most important thing to bear in mind is those who are pushing our buttons are NOT to be blamed.
 It’s NOT them who trigger something in us but they are only holding a mirror for us to see what we need to acknowledge, accept, heal and love within us; those qualities of ours we find it hard to accept and integrate.